upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/tool-centric-and-documentation-heavy-approaches.md

 Managerial governance appears in the enforcement of documentation standards, review processes, traceability requirements, and compliance audits.
 Artifacts are required, templates are mandated, and completeness criteria are assessed.

 Epistemic governance may be present when documentation is treated as inspectable, evolvable knowledge rather than as a compliance artifact.
-For example, architectural viewpoints defined by [ISO/IEC/IEEE 42010](../../resources/bibliography.md#iso-42010-2011) explicitly frame architecture description as a structured representation tied to stakeholder concerns.
+For example, architectural viewpoints defined by [ISO/IEC/IEEE 42010](https://www.iso.org/standard/50508.html) explicitly frame architecture description as a structured representation tied to stakeholder concerns.
 However, in many organizational settings, documentation remains primarily a reporting or compliance mechanism rather than a durable epistemic asset.

 ## Primary knowledge object governed

-The primary knowledge object governed in this family varies, but commonly includes **structural knowledge** (architecture descriptions, component relationships) and **execution knowledge** (requirements, tasks, defects, change logs).
+The primary knowledge object governed in this family commonly includes **structural knowledge** (architecture descriptions, component relationships) and **execution knowledge** (requirements, tasks, defects, change logs).

 Intentional knowledge may also be captured in the form of vision documents, requirements baselines, or business cases.
 However, such articulation often lacks mechanisms for continuous reinterpretation and systematic re-evaluation as the system evolves.